[dropcap style=”font-size: 60px; color: #9b9b9b;”] I[/dropcap]s meal planning something you struggle with?

 And running through all this is the costly problem of wasted ingredients and leftovers going bad and having to be thrown out.

 What IS the No. 1 Meal Planning Mistake?

-It’s nearly impossible to predict that Wednesday is going to be the coldest February day on record and you’ll be craving a comforting bowl of soup, rather than the cool & light salad you had in the meal plan.
+It’s nearly impossible to predict that Wednesday is going to be unseasonably cold and you’ll be craving a comforting bowl of soup, rather than the light salad you had in the meal plan.

 How Do I Avoid This Mistake?

 You just need to learn how to ‘reverse’ the process.

 It may sound a little scary, but in practice it’s a really liberating way of approaching meal planning.

 And it’s actually much quicker and easier than traditional meal plans.